gauthamchandra/learning-ruby-from-js/primitives_and_other_basics.md

 Instead of using ```:``` to seperate key value pairs, In Ruby, one can also use ```=>``` instead.

+**NOTE:** notice that the property names are in quotes.
+Ruby requires that they either be in quotes or be a [symbol](#symbols).
+Otherwise, Ruby assumes it is a variable or a function and would return an error.

 ```ruby
 stuff = {